OWASP/AppSecEurope2018/register.md

 ---
-title: Register Now for AppSec EU 2018 and Save!
+title: The registration is closed.
+See you in 2019!
 ---

 # {{page.title}}

-<h1>Thanks for attending OWASP Appsec Europe 2018</h1>
+<h2>Thanks for attending OWASP Appsec Europe 2018</h2>

 <br>